larryknaebelobsidian/kingdom/Proposition 153. This view of the Kingdom with its two classes, the translated and dead saints, glorified, forming one class, and mortal men the other, is forcibly represented in the transfiguration..md

 >Under the influence of the Church-Kingdom theory, this Scripture has received the most varied interpretations.
 >p.
 563 Vol. 2 Prop.
 153 Obs.
 5

->There are only two interpretations which reconcile, fully, this passage with the I peculiar phraseology contained in it, and, especially, without doing violence to the implied *personal* Coming.
+>There are only two interpretations which reconcile, fully, this passage with the peculiar phraseology contained in it, and, especially, without doing violence to the implied *personal* Coming.
 >p.
 564 Vol. 2 Prop.
 153 Obs.
 5

 >... the Son of man alludes to His triumphal entry into Jerusalem,...